FACTION BRIEF

 Honest About Death

-Pilgrim recruitment conversations include the mortality rate, described without euphemism.
+Recruitment includes the mortality rate, described without euphemism.
 No poetry.
 No softening.
 Numbers and a question.
+No one has ever accused the Pilgrims of false advertising.

 The Grief Infrastructure